szmikler/progress-table/README.md

 * Designed to monitor ML experiments, but works for any metrics-producing process
 * Allows you to see at a glance what's going on with your process
 * Increases readability and simplifies your command line logging
+* Is efficient: redraws only the modified rows

 ### Change this: